"Invaluable" experiences for Naz students immersed in research

 (Left to right) Rashid Saleh '25 (biomedical sciences, pre-med) and Sandra Perkins '24 (biomedical sciences) are experimenting with unknown esters (chemical compounds) using a reaction microwave to synthesize the compounds, designing a novel lab experiment for peers at Nazareth and elsewhere to learn from.

 Jeremy Swartz '25 (chemistry and math) used a nuclear magnetic resonance instrument to examine why an unexpected research result occurred.
-"I'm definitely gaining experience in how to solve problems," he says, and getting experience designing problem-solving methods.
-He appreciated the blend of guidance and monitoring by his professor and time on his own to figure things out.
+"I'm definitely gaining experience in how to solve problems," he says.
+He's also getting experience designing problem-solving methods.
+He appreciated the blend of guidance and monitoring by his professor as well as time on his own to figure things out.

-There are additional benefits, says Charlebois, assistant professor in chemistry and biochemistry.
+There are additional benefits.
 Summer research students also give group presentations to their peers about their work and travel during the academic year to National American Chemical Society meetings.
-The spring 2022 meeting — attended by 13 Nazareth students — was an amazing opportunity to network with professionals, graduate students, post docs, and others, Charlebois says, telling of Nazareth students who were recruited to go on and work with professors at University of Buffalo and Syracuse University.
-"Through research experiences, students not only gain critical thinking and problem solving skills, but also develop their communication and networking abilities — all while solving interesting chemical problems alongside Naz faculty.
-Research like this can be a springboard for Naz students toward many opportunities in their careers and future studies," she says.
+The spring 2022 meeting — attended by 13 Nazareth students — was an amazing opportunity to network with professionals, graduate students, post docs, and others — and Nazareth students were recruited to go on and work with professors at the University of Buffalo and Syracuse University.